ansibleguy/infra_nginx/README.md

 * **Note:** If you want all domain-names to get 'caught' by a site/server you need to add an underline '_' as alias or domain!<br>
 This will also be done automatically if no domain is supplied.

+* **Warning:** Not every setting/variable you provide will be checked for validity.
+Bad config might break the role!

 ## Requirements

 * Community collection and certificate role: ```ansible-galaxy install -r requirements.yml```